Updated November 30, 2020.

 Cookiebot CMP can help you obtain GDPR and CCPA compliance on your website.

-Cookiebot CMP is a consent management solution that scans your site, finds all cookies and trackers, and automatically pauses them until your end-users give their consent to which specific categories of cookies they will allow to be placed on their devices.
+Our CMP is a consent management solution that scans your site, finds all cookies and trackers, and automatically pauses them until your end-users give their consent to which specific categories of cookies they will allow to be placed on their devices.

-Cookiebot CMP enables multiple compliance solutions on the same website with a geotargeting function, so that visitors from the EU will be presented with a GDPR compliant banner, while visitors from California will meet the CCPA compliant cookie declaration.
+It enables multiple compliance solutions on the same website with a geotargeting function, so that visitors from the EU will be presented with a GDPR compliant banner, while visitors from California will meet the CCPA compliant cookie declaration.

 This way, your website can protect its end-users in ways compliant with their own country or state’s data privacy laws.